“The level of your Leadership IQ will have a direct impact on the performance capacity of your people now, and in the

 This creates a multi-level advantage for your company.
 You grow yourself, you grow your people and your company grows as a result of the first two actions.
-Not only does your company grow in profits, it grows in strength and capacity at all levels.
-You whole team will have the ability to adapt to new, different or adverse circumstances.
+Not only does your company grow in profits, but it also grows in strength and capacity at all levels.
+Your whole team will have the ability to adapt to new, different, or adverse circumstances.
 Also, remain resilient when necessary and innovative as you face the future.
 No one could have prepared us for the current crises that are wiping many companies out of business.
 However, while some are dying, others are thriving.

 I recently spoke with an executive who told me that their company is the strongest that it has ever been.
 At first glance, that would seem impossible.
 Before COVID-19 their whole sales team traveled to visit clients to sell the product, then back again to install the product a few weeks later.
 Well, the pandemic stopped all travel for a month and the entire sales team was sent home.
 They had no idea what would happen next.
 The team kept meeting with clients, but virtually.
 They began closing more contracts than they had when they were flying all over the country.
 Once the contract was closed, the equipment was sent out and they walked through the setup with the client via video call sessions.
 The client was happy and the company saved an enormous amount of money from travel.